alerque/libertinus/README.md

 (Make sure to save a copy of the SFD files before running this tool.
-The simplest way is to commit the SFD files, normalize, check the diffs and verify they are OK, then `git commit --ammend` the changes).
+The simplest way is to commit the SFD files, normalize, check the diffs and verify they are OK, then `git commit --amend` the changes).

 We keep the generated fonts under version control, so the last step is to run `make` and commit the modified sources and the generated fonts.